 Soundproofing plasterboard, which is very dense, is then secured in place with a plaster finish.

 Airborne sound reduction: 5-10db

 Impact sound reduction: 1-5db

-For improved performance, add a thin rubber membrane and an extra layer of plasterboard can be fitted to the wall.
+For improved performance, a thin rubber membrane and an extra layer of plasterboard can be fitted to the wall.
 This will increase the system thickness to around 20mm but will improve airborne sound resistance.

 The Materials Used in a Typical Wall Soundproofing Project